bgamari/ghc-wiki-import/new-axioms/nonlinearity.md

 This can break existing code.
-But, a medium-intensity search did not find *any* uses of non-linear (i.e. with a repeated variable) family instances in existing code, so I think we should be OK.
+But, a medium-intensity search did not find *any* uses of nonlinear (i.e. with a repeated variable) family instances in existing code, so I think we should be OK.
 However, a change needs to be made -- the current system is subtly broken and has been so for years.

 (Interestingly, proofs of the soundness of the existing system have been published.
 For example, see [ here](http://research.microsoft.com/en-us/um/people/simonpj/papers/ext-f/fc-tldi.pdf) and [ here](http://www.cis.upenn.edu/~stevez/papers/WVPJZ11.pdf).
-These proofs are not necessarily incorrect, but they implicitly don't allow non-linear family instances.)
+These proofs are not necessarily incorrect, but they implicitly don't allow nonlinear family instances.)

 ## Branched instances